risarkar/PoisonSpot-survey/README.md

 ---

+### **Results (Applies to All Experiments)**

+- The provenance data collected during training is saved in the `Training_Prov_Data` folder (You need to create folder under ./PoinsonSpot).
+- Visualizations of the poison score distribution from the experiments are saved in the `results` folder as images.
+- The True Positive Rate (TPR) and False Positive Rate (FPR) values are calculated and printed for both thresholds (Kmeans and Gaussian) specified using the `score_samples` argument.
+- The downstream evaluation results are printed after retraining the model using the `retrain` argument.

 ### Label Consistent Attack
 Replace pr_tgt and pr_sus with the desired values.
 For the weaker attack analysis use --eps 2, and --eps 4 with --vis 32